espruino/EspruinoDocs/boards/Puck.js.md

 ```

 You can sometimes work this information out based on details online, however
-it's often easier to measure it by attaching an IR receiver to your Puck.js
+it's often easier to measure it by [attaching an IR receiver to your Puck.js](/Puck.js+Infrared).
-(a tutorial on this will be added soon).

 ### NFC - Near Field Communications